Jagmeet Singh: Activities

 Singh called for greater police accountability and demanded the provincial government draft legislation to strengthen Ontario's Special Investigations Unit (SIU).
-He criticized the attorney general in 2011 after the release of a report by the ombudsman, André Marin that found the province had undermined the SIU.
+He criticized the attorney general in 2011 after the release of a report by the ombudsman, André Marin, that found the province had undermined the SIU.
 Singh said, "The comprehensive failure of the ministry to address concerns about the SIU and give it a proper mandate is simply unacceptable, and I expect immediate action from the new Attorney General."

 In March 2012, Singh introduced a private member's bill, "An Act to Amend the Insurance Act", to address high auto insurance rates.
 This bill would have ended the industry practice of basing insurance rates on geographic location.
 The bill received numerous complaints that it would have raised rates in rural and Northern Ontario and failed to pass second reading.

 In May 2012, Singh introduced a private member's bill called "An Act to amend the Consumer Protection Act, 2002" to address high fees on overseas money transfers.
 The bill died on the order paper when the legislature was prorogued in September 2012.

 In March 2013, Singh introduced a motion calling on the Liberal government to reduce auto insurance premiums by 15 percent.
 Singh's motion was passed by the legislature, and the 15 percent reduction was to be included in the Liberal government's 2013 budget.

 In December 2013, legislation introduced by Singh to have the month of April recognized as Sikh Heritage Month in the province of Ontario was passed by the legislature.

 Second term (2014–2017)

 Re-election

-Singh ran for re-election in 2014.
-He won his riding with 43.6 per cent of the vote, beating Liberal challenger Kuldip Kular, whom Singh also ran against and unseated in 2011, and PC challenger Harjit Jaswal.
+Singh won his riding in 2014 with 43.6 per cent of the vote, beating Liberal challenger Kuldip Kular, whom Singh had unseated in 2011, and PC challenger Harjit Jaswal.